spacetelescope/slitlessutils/docs/background.rst

 .. math::
    S'_{x,y} = S_{x,y} - \alpha^{(k)} B_{x,y}

 At this point there are two things worth mentioning.
-Firstly, there are effectively two parameters that govern the master-sky subtraction: :math:`n_{sig}` and :math:`\epsilon` that control the sigma clipping for sources and convergence tolerance, respectively.
+Firstly, there are effectively two parameters that govern the global-sky subtraction: :math:`n_{sig}` and :math:`\epsilon` that control the sigma clipping for sources and convergence tolerance, respectively.
 Secondly, while the foremost goal was to determine the sky background level, a useful byproduct is the updated object model :math:`\Theta_{x,y}`, which is saved by default to a file named :code:`f"{base}_src.fits"`.

 Example
 ^^^^^^^

-Here we show a quick example to use the master-sky subtraction for a single grism exposure given by the filename :code:`grismfile`:
+Here we show a quick example to use the global-sky subtraction for a single grism exposure given by the filename :code:`grismfile`:

 .. code:: python

    import slitlessutils as su

-   # perform the master sky subtraction on the filename "grismfile"
+   # perform the global sky subtraction on the filename "grismfile"
-   su.core.preprocess.background.mastersky(grismfile, inplace=True)
+   su.core.preprocess.background.image(grismfile, inplace=True)

 This will update the file in place, as the flag is set: :code:`inplace=True`, but will additionally write a :code:`f"{base}_src.fits"` file to disk.